-11 killed in blast at Turkey police checkpoint
+11 killed in bombing at Turkey police checkpoint

 The attack August 20, which killed 54 people, hit an outdoor wedding celebration in a conservative Kurdish neighborhood in the city of Gaziantep, near the Syrian border.
 In a year of bloody terrorist attacks in Turkey, the wedding bombing ranks among the worst, with the death toll surpassing the 44 killed in a June attack on the Ataturk Airport.

 The Kurds have been a key ally of the United States in the war against ISIS in Syria and in Iraq .
-That has complicated the relationship with the Turkish government, which views the Kurdish YPG in Syria as an affiliate of the PKK, which has clashed with Turkish police and military since a ceasefire ended in July 2015.
+That has complicated the relationship with the Turkish government, which views the Kurdish YPG in Syria as an affiliate of the PKK.